moisesjurad0/workshop-tmux/README.md

 this workshop is to practice tmux on a docker machine on a windows host (docker kernerl configured as linux).

-steps:
+## 1. Previous Steps

 1. init git repo for documentation.

+## 2. Initialize docker machine

 1. add `Dockerfile` and `docker-compose.yml` files with alpine only to have a machine to connect.
 1. run `docker-compose up` or `docker-compose up --build` (this one is to rebuild the images each time you up compose e.g. add/install somenthing in your machine)

+## 3. Connect to container using SSH

+this ocassion I'm using git-bash, but we can user putty or openssh.
+You can skip this whole section if you use the integrated terminal on docker for windows.

+1. run `ssh user@localhost -p 2222`

+    ```txt
+    The authenticity of host '[localhost]:2222 ([::1]:2222)' can't be established.
+    ED25519 key fingerprint is SHA256:ZmrF8ZVg5H/esEsmJIE9xHsGQkBRmswHUXzTTqp9BBU.
+    This key is not known by any other names
+    Are you sure you want to continue connecting (yes/no/[fingerprint])?
+    ```

-- warning: if you rebuild images you're gonna need to update the machine information in file [path_to_user]/.ssh/known_hosts.
+    - warning: if you rebuild images (`docker-compose up --build`) and after that you connect again to the docker-compose machine you're gonna need to update the machine information in file [path_to_user]/.ssh/known_hosts (you can just delete this file or delete those lines).
 If you don't this will appear

     ```txt
     @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@